makerdao/mips/MIP0/mip0.md

 8. **Accepted/Rejected:** The MIP is voted on.
 If it passes, it is officially accepted and is given the `Accepted` status.
 If not, the MIP is rejected.

-9. **Retrospection:** All `Accepted` MIPs besides MIP0 have a Retrospection Date.
+9. **Retrospection:** All `Accepted` MIPs have a Retrospection Date.
 If no date is listed then the Retrospection Date is implicitly one year after the MIP was `Accepted` for General MIPs and two years for Technical MIPs.
 The retrospection process is described in MIP0c14.

 #### Resubmission